10 Household Items You Should Repurpose in the Garden

 - How to: Layer out of sight in bottom of a pot, then add soil mix sufficient to support the root systems.

-- Tips: This is a great way to reduce soil-mix use in large pots (also, it makes them weigh less, so they’re easier to pick up or move around).
+- Tips: This is a great way to reduce soil-mix use in large pots.
+Also, it makes the pots weigh less, so they’re easier to pick up or move around.

 - Other uses: Layer in the bottom of any container that lacks a drainage hole.